Trunk-based development

 Image from Google Cloud

-There are several benefits of trunk-based development, but these are some notable ones:
+There are many benefits of trunk-based development, but these are the most notable ones:

 Fast feature delivery: In trunk-based development, changes are continuously integrated and tested (the